 Is myolysis fibroid treatment right for me?

-Myolysis for uterine fibroids is not a perfect treatment, however, it can provide a reduction in symptoms for women experiencing abnormal bleeding because of their fibroids.
+Myolysis for fibroids is not a perfect treatment, however, it can provide a reduction in symptoms for women experiencing abnormal bleeding because of their fibroids.
 Depending on your specific symptoms, fibroid characteristics, and future plans for pregnancy, myolysis may be right for you.
 Talk to a fibroid specialist about your treatment options, and familiarize yourself with which one may be best for you.

 Zupi, E., Sbracia, M., Marconi, D., Munro, M.G.
 (2006) Myolysis of uterine fibroids: Is there a role?
 Clinical Obstetrics and Gynecology 49(4): 821-833.